gchq/Gaffer/tinkerpop/README.md

 ## Limitations

 There are several restrictions with this implementation.
-The following TinkerPop features are not yet implemented in GafferPop:
+The following TinkerPop features are not implemented in GafferPop:
  - property index for unseeded queries (not yet implemented)
  - use of TraversalStrategy to speed up queries (not yet implemented)
+ - suppling Gaffer user for auth (not yet implemented)
  - Removal of entities (Gaffer cannot do this)
  - Updating properties (Gaffer cannot do this)
  - Undirected edges (needs to be verified)